• Skip to primary navigation

 Mango Lassi can be easily stored in the fridge for 3 – 4 days.
 There is no change in the taste or texture of the lassi.

 You can freeze lassi for 2 – 3 months.
 Transfer lassi to a freezer-friendly zip lock bag and store it in the freezer.
-At room temperature, it needs to be consumed immediately as the yogurt might turn sour.
+It needs to be consumed immediately at room temperature as the curd might turn sour.

 More Indian Drink Recipes